 Spectacular trees reach for the sky in one of the last rainforests in densely-populated Nigeria.
-The forest – habitat of chimpanzees and forest elephants and home to the indigenous Ekuri – is about to be destroyed for a superhighway to nowhere.
-The Ekuri are standing up against the project and need international support – please sign!News and updates Call to action
+The forest – habitat of chimpanzees and forest elephants – is about to be destroyed for a superhighway to nowhere.
+Indigenous people are standing up against the project and need international support – please sign!News and updates Call to action

-To: President Buhari of the Federal Republic of Nigeria, Ms. J. Amina Mohammed, Federal Minister of Environment Usman J. Ibrahim, State Governor Ben Ayade
+To: President Buhari of the Federal Republic of Nigeria, Federal Minister of Environment Usman J. Ibrahim, State Governor Ben Ayade

-Stop the Cross River State superhighway until a new route can be found that will safeguard the rainforests of the Ekuri people.
+Stop the Cross River State superhighway until a new route can be found that will safeguard Nigeria's last remaining rainforests.

-While the staunch resistance of the Ekuri has since prompted the governor to cancel the 20 km wide corridor, the highway itself is still on the table.
-The Ekuri know that their forest, homes and way of life are at stake.
-They intend to protect their forest through peaceful protest and are calling on us for international support.
+While the staunch resistance of local people has since prompted the governor to cancel the 20 km wide corridor, the highway itself is still on the table.
+A new route was proposed that bypassed major forest areas and was approved by the federal government, subject to strict conditions.

 Ekuri speak out against the superhighway:

-For further information, a map and photos of the Ekuri and their threatened forest, please visit Save Ekuri Forest.
+For further information, a map and photos of the Ekuri and their threatened forest (current as of 2016), please visit Save Ekuri Forest.